Scaffold-Stark/speedrunstark/README.md

 3. ⚙️ **Engine (`MyUSDEngine.cairo`)**
    - This is what _you_ will be editing
    - Core contract managing the stablecoin system
-   - Handles collateral deposits (ETH)
+   - Handles collateral deposits (STRK)
    - Controls minting/burning of MyUSD
    - Manages interest rates and liquidations
    - Enforces collateralization requirements